msupply-foundation/msupply_docs/content/docs/getting_started/central.md

 - In mSupply, create a new site with a store assigned (this can be a dummy store)
 - Tick the checkbox (as noted in the 'extra settings' link above)
-- Enter the server URL.
-Note that this URL is that of your new Open mSupply central server.
+- Enter the server URL of your new Open mSupply central server.
 This will be different to the usual Open mSupply server and to the mSupply server!